andrewmalta13/wallet-public-profile-store/README.md

 ## INSERT

-send a post requst to /insert with an array of json objects ofthe form:
+send a post requst to /insert with an array of json objects of the form:

 ```json
   {